 The High Frequency Survey provides a largely representative picture of the population covered by the survey.
 While at this point in time, the High Frequency Survey is the best source of data for poverty-related statistics in Somalia, the survey did not cover the whole population.
 For instance, the survey did not include nomads as well as the population living in (mainly rural) areas that were not accessible.
 This has consequences for some of the data.
 For example, as the survey covered a larger fraction of the urban than the rural population, it is not surprising that it found a large number of poor in urban areas (see figure 5.6).
-A first analysis was released in July 2016, while a substantial amendment to that first analysis was released early September 2016.
+A first analysis was released in July 2016, and updated in early September 2016.
 The present NDP builds upon the figures released in September 2016.